Point Cloud Surface Parametrization with HAND and LEG: Hausdorff Approximation from Node-wise Distances and Localized Energy for Geometry: Proposed Methods

 \subsection{Hausdorff Approximation from Node-wise Distances}

 In the past, similar tasks were done in a free boundary manner \cite{Choi2021PointCloud} or assuming boundary information is provided for fixed boundary purposes \cite{meng2016tempo}.

-In our work, provided only point cloud coordinates information without boundary information, a soft constraint on the parameter domain is given by minimizing an approximation to Hausdorff distance.
+In our work, provided only point cloud coordinates information without boundary information, a soft constraint on the parameter domain is given by minimizing an approximation to the Hausdorff distance.
 Karimi et al. \cite{karimi2019reducing} also made estimations of Hausdorff distance using distance transform, morphological erosion or convolutions with circular kernels for medical image segmentation.
-But the methods work on digital images with regular pixel grids.
-On the other hand, our approach can handle more general point sets, even in irregular shapes and non-uniform distributions.
+The methods are performed on digital images with regular grid structures, and they are difficult to be generalized to unstructured point cloud.

 Given two finite point sets $\mathcal{Y} = \{ y_i \}_{i=1}^N, \mathcal{W} = \{ w_k \}_{k=1}^M$ in the $n$-Euclidean space.
 Denote their pairwise Euclidean distance by $d^i_k = \| y_i - w_k \|$.
 The Hausdorff distance between $\mathcal{Y}$ and $\mathcal{W}$ is given by: